Skip to main content

 Insulin resistance lowers testosterone by lowering SHBG, raising aromatase activity in visceral fat, and disrupting brain-signaling hormones.
 Treating insulin resistance with diet, exercise, and sometimes medication often raises testosterone before any hormone therapy.

 Vitamin D is a steroid pre-hormone that supports testosterone production and immune function.
-Most adults in Philadelphia, especially in winter, run low.
+Most adults in Philadelphia, particularly in winter, run low.
 We target a blood level around 50 to 70 ng/mL, often using 5,000 IU per day with food.

 Cortisol competes with testosterone because both are made from a shared precursor called pregnenolone.
-Chronic stress, poor sleep, and overtraining shift the body toward cortisol production.
+Chronic stress, poor sleep, and overtraining move the body toward cortisol production.
 Recovery practices, including sleep and zone 2 cardio, lower cortisol and free up resources for testosterone.

 Zinc is required for testosterone production and for sperm health.
 Mild zinc deficiency can lower testosterone.
 Heavy training, sweating, and alcohol can deplete zinc.
 We test zinc and use 15 to 30 mg per day with food when needed.